mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-kommander/index.md

 1.  <Pending step: if confirmation message cannot be added on time, document a way to check the status of the upgrade in Management cluster.>

 1. If your environment has additional Workspaces (Managed and Attached clusters), upgrade your [Workspaces and their Platform applications][upgrade-workspaces] on a per-Workspace basis.
-If you only have one cluster, proceed with [Konvoy Upgrade][konvoy-upgrade].
+If you only have a Management cluster, proceed with [Konvoy Upgrade][konvoy-upgrade].

 [download-binary]: ../../download/
 [AKS]: https://docs.microsoft.com/en-us/azure/aks/upgrade-cluster